neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 ##### Set title from
 By default, the name of the password will be shown in the list view.
-You can also select the `Website` to be used.
+You can also select the "Website" to be used.

 ##### Single click action
 This option defines the action which will be executed when you click on a password entry.
-The options `Copy password`, `Copy username` and `Copy website` will copy the value of the corresponding attribute to your clipboard.
+The options "Copy password", "Copy username" and "Copy website" will copy the value of the corresponding attribute to your clipboard.
-The option `Show details` will open the password details and the option `Edit password` will open the edit dialog.
+The option "Show details" will open the password details and the option "Edit password" will open the edit dialog.
-If set to `Nothing`, the click action will be disabled.
+If set to "Nothing", the click action will be disabled.

 ##### Double click action
 This option defines the action which will be executed when you double-click on a password entry.
-The options `Copy password`, `Copy username` and `Copy website` will copy the value of the corresponding attribute to your clipboard.
+The options "Copy password", "Copy username" and "Copy website" will copy the value of the corresponding attribute to your clipboard.
-The option `Show details` will open the password details and the option `Edit password` will open the edit dialog.
+The option "Show details" will open the password details and the option "Edit password" will open the edit dialog.
-`Open website` will open the website for the password if one is given.
+"Open website" will open the website for the password if one is given.
-If set to `Nothing`, the double click action will be disabled.
+If set to "Nothing", the double click action will be disabled.

 ##### Show shortcut button
 This option adds one additional button to quickly access one action in the password list entry.
-The option `Show details` will open the password details, `Show Share Tab` will open the share tab in the details view and the option `Edit password` will open the edit dialog.
+The option "Show details" will open the password details, "Show Share Tab" will open the share tab in the details view and the option "Edit password" will open the edit dialog.
-The options `Copy password`, `Copy username` and `Copy website` will copy the value of the corresponding attribute to your clipboard.
+The options "Copy password", "Copy username" and "Copy website" will copy the value of the corresponding attribute to your clipboard.
-`Open website` will open the website for the password if one is given.
+"Open website" will open the website for the password if one is given.
-The `Show Qrcode` option will open the Qrcode dialog which provides a qrcode with the password value.
+The "Show Qrcode" option will open the Qrcode dialog which provides a qrcode with the password value.
-The `Print password` option will trigger the printout, but is only available if the "Show print option" is enabled.
+The "Print password" option will trigger the printout, but is only available if the "Show print option" is enabled.

 ##### Add copy options in menu
 If this option is enabled, the `⋯`-menu will contain two menu entries to copy the password and the username.